 What Does The Future Hold?

-In eight games, the Tannehill-to-Brown connection has resulted in 620 yards and 5 touchdowns.
+In 10 regular season games, the Tannehill-to-Brown connection resulted in 778 yards and 6 touchdowns.

 “He’s done a great job by hitting me in stride and giving me a great opportunity to run after the catch,” the rookie receiver told ESPN.
 “When you get the ball in your hands, you have a lot of confidence.
 It’s like a thrill.”

 Ryan Tannehill has come full circle.
-And at 31-years-old, he’s better than ever – proving once again that you can never count him out.
+And at 32-years-old, he’s better than ever – proving once again that you can never count him out.

 Want More Underdog Stories?